andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 ### CSS styling

-Code highlights are rendered via inline CSS styles, which are applied to each token in the parsed code.
-These styles are derived from Tree-sitter's built-in default highlighting theme, repeated here for convenience:
+Code highlights can be rendered either via inline CSS styles or via CSS classes, which are applied to each token in the parsed code.

+To use CSS classes for highlighting, set the `css_classes` Kramdown syntax-highlighting option to `true`.
+Otherwise, the plugin will apply highlights via inline CSS styles.

+The inline CSS styles are derived from Tree-sitter's built-in default highlighting theme, repeated here for convenience:

 | Token name | CSS style |
 | :-- | :-- |